“Where is the airport?”

 “This is the airport,” I inform with a snap.

 I can’t blame Mark, Puerto Iguazú’s airport does look like an apartment building.
-But I’m in a bad mood because I only slept about for three hours—I spent the night working and fighting mosquitoes with zero success (assignment was completed, though).
+But I’m in a bad mood because I only had about three hours of sleep—I spent the night working and fighting mosquitoes with zero success (the assignment was completed, though).

 “Did you bring the water bottle?”

 The only place that sells drinks in the “airport” is the cafeteria.
 A small bottle is $4, expensive by North American standards, outrageous by Argentinian standards.
 Yet I buy it because we’re flying a low-cost airline and I doubt we’ll get drinks.

 The cafeteria employee complains because I’m handing out a 100-peso bill.
 Small change is always an issue in Argentina.
 I shrug and stand there.
 This is not a pathetic attempt to break a bill and I’m not buying two bottles.
 We engaged in a staring contest until she reluctantly opens the cash register where a miracle, change is found.

 When we changed our plans, we decided to end the trip in Santiago, Chile instead of São Paulo, Brazil.
 The problem was, we were nowhere close to the Pacific Ocean.
 So we found a fun route going West—Curitiba, Foz do Iguaçu, Puerto Iguazú.
 Once in Argentina, the next logical step would have been to fly to Buenos Aires, the country’s hub, then to Santiago.
 But Feng found cheap Valparaíso-to-Mendoza plane tickets when we were in Florianópolis.
 We were a bit suspicious at first.

 “Me neither.
 Let’s see… oh.
 First low-cost airline in Argentina.
 They started to operate in January this year.”

 “Fare that low, we should book right away.”